Enchanted Princess accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

-- delayed delivery (due to 2020's Coronavirus pandemic)
+- delayed delivery (due to 2020-2021's Coronavirus crisis), canceled inaugural cruise itineraries

 On April 15, 2020, Princess Cruises announced that the vessel's delivery from the shipbuilder Fincantieri Monfalcone will be delayed.
 The delay was due to Fincantieri's shipyards closures (all European facilities - production sites and offices) due to the Coronavirus pandemic.
 In March-April 2020, Italy was completely lockdown after the Government imposed no-travel restrictions nationwide since March 10th.

-In early-May, Princess Cruises cancelled the ship's entire European program (including the Transatlantic crossing to the USA), with the Inaugural Cruise rescheduled for November 21 (Caribbean from Port Everglades, Fort Lauderdale Florida).
+In early-May, Princess Cruises cancelled the ship's entire European program (including the Transatlantic crossing to Florida), with the Inaugural Cruise rescheduled for November 21 (Caribbean from Port Everglades, Fort Lauderdale Florida).

 You can add more details on reported here accident or submit new / your own Enchanted Princess ship incident ("Cruise Minus" report) via CruiseMapper's contact form.